University Honors Program

 Honors Contract Courses

 Honors Contract courses are departmental courses offered under an “Honors Contract” between the student and instructor.
 An “Honors Contract” course requires that the student and instructor agree, on a case-by-case basis, to a set of requirements for the course.
 All Honors Contracts must be approved by the Honors Program Director.
-In general, any academic class can be contracted with the proper permission from the instructor and UHP Director.
+Honors contracts cannot be created for PEAC courses, online courses, summer courses, or courses taught by graduate students.

 Honors Project or Thesis

 Each University Honors Degree student is required to complete an honors project or thesis at the senior level in the department of his or her major or minor.
 The capstone project (1-6 credits) requires the University Honors student to prepare a project proposal for review by a departmental Honors Advisor.
 The project could be a research-based senior thesis or another appropriate project.
-The completed project is presented in a public forum and defended before a committee comprised of the Honors Advisor within the major department, another faculty member in the department, and the director of the University Honors Program.
-Appropriate public venues for the presentation include but are not limited to: a departmental seminar, the Idaho State University Undergraduate Research Symposium, an honors regional or national conference, or a discipline specific conference.
+The completed project is presented in a public forum and defended before a committee comprised of the Honors Advisor within the major department, another content-relevant faculty member chosen by the student and and advisor, and the director of the University Honors Program.